goss-org/goss/extras/dgoss/README.md

 Run is used to validate a container.
 It expects a `./goss.yaml` file to exist in the directory it was invoked from.

+If the file `./goss_wait.yaml` exists in the current directory, goss regularly checks whether the conditions in the file are met.
+Only then does goss start the actual check with the file `./goss.yaml`.
+This is used, for example, to wait until a certain port is open before executing the tests.

 In most cases one can just substitute the runtime command (`docker` or `podman`) for the dgoss command, for example: